Not got enough time? Get this blog post as a handy FREE ebook right now!

 An old style of content such as ‘jump scares’ and ‘reaction videos’ now have negative connotations surrounding them, because they are seen as low-effort and low-quality content.

 In-depth video essays, themed challenges and speedruns are all pretty timeless content types outside of the general ‘let’s-play’ umbrella.

 Be mindful of this when looking for gaming influencers to work with.
 Always consider whether you think their style of content will suit your game just as much as you consider their personality.

-27. Social media synergy
+27. Show social media synergy with gaming influencers

 To use a buzzword, it is essential to be ‘synergistic’ with the influencer.

 By that, we mean that you need to show them some love and react to anything they do or say about your game.

 So, if they put out a social media post, make sure you like, retweet, share etc. – even better if they tag you in it.

 The same applies the other way.
 Give the gaming influencer extra accreditation by giving them and their content a mention on your channels.
 They will likely re-share what you mentioned them in too.
 It’s a win for all sides involved.